 Those suffering from seasonal allergies must overcome the daily challenges they cause.
 Whether patients know the specific allergens to avoid or not, one of the most important questions they seek an answer to is who should they turn to for help.

 You might ask yourself, "Why would I see an ear, nose, and throat doctor to get my allergies treated? " In fact, allergies are a very common disorder that ENT's treat every day.
 Patients come to our office routinely complaining about problems such as nasal congestion, post nasal drainage, recurrent sinusitis, and cough.
 All of these symptoms may likely have allergies as the root cause.
 Addressing allergies is central in relieving these symptoms.

-Over the years, otolaryngologists have gravitated towards treating allergic disease that affects the nasal passages, sinuses, and airway.
-A smaller percentage treat generalized allergy symptoms or food allergy.
+Over the years, otolaryngologists have gravitated toward treating allergic disease that affects the nasal passages, sinuses, and airway.
+A smaller percentage treats generalized allergy symptoms or food allergies.
 At Virginia Ear, Nose, & Throat, we test and treat anyone over 8 who has allergic rhinitis.
 For our very young patients with allergic symptoms, or for our patients with food allergies or skin allergies, we tend to get assistance from our medical allergy colleagues or dermatologists in treating these disorders.